jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-sense of a consonance.
-This is true whether the dissonance consists in adding a dissonant tone to a consonant chord, as in chords of the seventh, sixth and ninth ; in the substitution for a tone belonging to the chord, of a foreign tone which leads to it, as in the case of suspensions ; or in the chromatic alteration of a note of a chord, for the purpose of leading up to a tone of the succeeding chord (altered chords).
+_sense of a consonance_.
+This is true whether the dissonance consists in adding a dissonant tone to a consonant chord, as in chords of the seventh, sixth and ninth; in the substitution for a tone belonging to the chord, of a foreign tone which leads to it, as in the case of suspensions ; or in the chromatic alteration of a note of a chord, for the purpose of leading up to a tone of the succeeding chord (altered chords).
 Instead of looking upon discords as mere modifica- tions of concords, theorists to this day regard discords as independent chord formations, equally well founded and justifiable with the major and minor concords.
-The blame for this belongs to Kirnberger, who failed to under- stand and carry out Rameau's notions as to discords being derived from concords, and stuck to the old chord classification of the thoroughbass system, which could not possibly be accommodated to the needs of progress in harmonic intelligence.
+The blame for this belongs to Kirnberger, who failed to under- stand and carry out Rameau’s notions as to discords being derived from concords, and stuck to the old chord classification of the thoroughbass system, which could not possibly be accommodated to the needs of progress in harmonic intelligence.

 If the theory of harmony, which I have here sketched, should ever be fully worked out into a complete system, then the study of harmony will become a real exercise in music-thinking.
-The simple will, of itself, point the way to the more complex, and will stimulate the learner boldly to venture on the new, rather than, as heretofore, to seek the new.
-In my " Musical Syntax," and my " Sketch of a New Method of Teaching Harmony," I have attempted a detailed system.
+The simple will, of itself, point the way to the more complex, and will stimulate the learner boldly to venture on the new, rather than, as heretofore, to _seek_ the new.
+In my “Musical Syntax,” and my “Sketch of a New Method of Teaching Harmony,” I have attempted a detailed system.
 Especially in the former, I have tried to establish com- prehensive points of view for the construction of complete harmonic wholes.
 But in closing I wish to emphasize once more, that however much may be found new in the external apparatus of my presentation, in machinery or treatment, the leading points of view, the fundamental ideas, are not to be credited to me.
-So far as they cannot be referred back to older theorists, especially to Kameau, they belong to the three greatest promoters of intelli- gence, as regards the essential nature of harmony : Moritz Hauptmann, Heinrich Helmholtz and Arthur von Oettingen.
+So far as they cannot be referred back to older theorists, especially to Rameau, they belong to the three greatest promoters of intelli- gence, as regards the essential nature of harmony: Moritz Hauptmann, Heinrich Helmholtz and Arthur von Oettingen.